arjan-tools/docs/docs.md

 # Arjan Deploy
 # Intro

-Arjan deploy is a tool that helps you deploy static websites to the AWS cloud using Cloudformation.
-The tool is modular and can be used with the Arjan CLI, or programmatically in your own node.js project.
-Arjan Deploy gives you several different options to deploy your static sites in AWS and it also helps you import existing AWS projects, or individual resources into your websites project.
+Arjan deploy is a tool that helps you deploy static sites to the AWS cloud using Cloudformation.
+The tool is modular and can be used with the Arjan CLI, or programmatically in your own Node.js project.
+Arjan Deploy gives you several different options to deploy your sites in the AWS Cloud.
+Furthermore, it helps you import existing AWS projects, or individual resources into your site's project.

-Arjan deploy also helps you import existing sites into your CloudFromation stack.
+Arjan deploy also helps you import existing sites into your CloudFormation stack.
 For example, suppose you had previously created a public bucket and a hosted zone for yourdomain.com.
 Now you decide you want to add a CDN with HTTPS to your site.
-When you run the updateStack command, Arjan will automatically find these resources and import them into your Cloudformation template which will also contain the certificate and the Cloudfront distribution.
+When you run the updateStack command, Arjan will automatically find these resources and import them into your Cloudformation templates which will also contain the certificate and the Cloudfront distribution.
 In general, it’s better practice to use Cloudformation template when you have a project that requires various pieces of infrastructure that depend or interact with one another.
 It just makes your project easier to keep track of and maintain.